Kashivi/Capstone-Project/README.md

 # Capstone-Project
-This is my first capstone project using HTML only
+This is my first capstone project using only HTML.